 5. Be careful of your debt-to-income ratio

-Ideally, you should not be spending more than 40% of your income toward EMIs.
+Ideally, you should not be spending more than 40% of your income on EMIs.
 So, if you earn Rs.
 25,000 a month, you should not be paying more than Rs.
 10,000 for your EMIs.
-Your monthly debt divided by your gross monthly income is your debt-to-income ratio.
-It would be best to keep this as low as possible, meaning do not borrow money unless necessary.
-Lenders won’t approve loans that you cannot afford anyway.
+Your debt divided by your gross income is your debt-to-income ratio.
+It would be best to keep this as low as possible, meaning do not borrow money unnecessarily.
+Lenders will not approve loans that are out of your affordability.

 While care is taken to update the information, products, and services included in or available on our website and related platforms/websites, there may be inadvertent inaccuracies or typographical errors or delays in updating the information.
 The material contained in this site, and on associated web pages, is for reference and general information purpose and the details mentioned in the respective product/service document shall prevail in case of any inconsistency.
 Subscribers and users should seek professional advice before acting on the basis of the information contained herein.
 Please take an informed decision with respect to any product or service after going through the relevant product/service document and applicable terms and conditions.
 In case any inconsistencies observed, please click on reach us.